melvin145/blogzz-app/README.md

 ## How to configure

 1.)Clone the repository
    git clone

 2.)Create your own virtual environment pip install virtualenvwrapper-win

-  mkvirtualenv <name>
+   mkvirtualenv Name

-  workon [<name>]
+   workon Name

 3.)Install your requirements

    pip install -r requirements.txt

 4.)Generate a new SECRET_KEY
   Djecrety to generate secure secret_key https://djecrety.ir/
   in settings.py
   SECRET_KEY=your secret key

 5.)configure cloudinary for storing images